HCMID/ms-hackathon-2018/docs/schedule.md

 12:15-1:15:  lunch.

-1:15-1:45:    **Share work so far**.
+1:15-1:45:    **Share work so far:  Suite B/C
+**.
 Questions, problems, and success stories.
 Things we should be on the look out for in the afternoon.

 1:45-2:45:   **break out session**:  each team edits and validates its text.
 Your project leader can help you run scripts that analyze your editing, and check your work for inconsistencies and errors.